 Construction of either Alternative 1 or Alternative 2 would have no direct or indirect short-term or long-term impacts to climate.
-Additional fossil fuels associated with the operation of construction vehicles (e.g., excavator, dump truck, flatbed delivery truck, forklift, etc.) would be needed to construct the improvements, haul the materials to the site, and haul away the old equipment from the area.
+Additional fossil fuels associated with the operation of construction vehicles (e.g., excavator, dump truck, flatbed delivery truck, forklift, etc.) would be needed to construct the improvements, haul the materials to the site, and haul away the old equipment from the area under either Alternative 1 or Alternative 2.
 However, there would be no measurable impact on climate for Alternative 1 and Alternative 2.